Beeeeeeelle/resume/_pages/publication.md

     > 2022 IF 1.4
     >
-- Bao, Y., & ***Li, B** (Accepted).
-A Preliminary Study on Graduate Student Instructors’ Exploration, Perception, and Use of ChatGPT. *International Journal of Computer-Assisted Language Learning and Teaching (IJCALLT).*
+- Bao, Y., & ***Li, B** (2023).
+A Preliminary Study on Graduate Student Instructors’ Exploration, Perception, and Use of ChatGPT. *International Journal of Computer-Assisted Language Learning and Teaching (IJCALLT), 13*(1), 1-23. [https://doi.org/10.4018/IJCALLT.332873](https://doi.org/10.4018/IJCALLT.332873)

     > 2022 IF 1.4
     >